 Adding charge to a working system should be done through the suction side (blue).
-(See; "Safety".)
-The center hose is connected to the can tap.
+(See "Safety") The center hose is connected to the can tap.
 Be sure to vent the hoses to displace any air that might be in them.
-(See; "Venting the Charge Hose".)
 Keep your gauges clean.
 Inspect the rubber gaskets and "o" rings on the hose ends.
 Leak-check the gauge valve packing and all hose connections.
 Check and reset the "O" on the low side gauge to atmospheric pressure, if necessary.